pizzawarrior/CAVIAR-Auto-Sales/README.md

-# Caviar: Luxury Car Service and Inventory App
+# Caviar: Luxury Car Service and Sales

+About:\
+This project was built using Django for the backend, with a Postgres database.
+Docker is used for creating a stable environment to deploy the project in.
+React was used for the front end, along with some help from axios, and styled components.\
+Absolutely NO bootsrap or comparable style libraries were used in the creation of this project.

 Team:

-* Jessica Dickerson - Service
+* Jessica Dickerson - Service backend and frontend
-* Ian Norstad - Sales
+* Ian Norstad - Sales backend and frontend

 ## Running the Project